norskeld/sigma/apps/docs/content/guides/error-recovery.md

   | { kind: 'error'; span: Span }
 ```

-Now, let's define the lexemes.
-Here, `token` attaches trailing whitespace to whatever it wraps, so the rules below never mention it again.
+Then the lexemes. `token` attaches trailing whitespace to whatever it wraps, so the rules below never mention it again.

 ```ts
 const ws = optional(whitespace())